 At this point, if you’re looking for Brazilian Jiu Jitsu, a majority of the classes should be taught by a BJJ black belt with a clear lineage of how they received their belt.

 If you are looking for self defense, it shouldn’t be just one class.
 The ability to execute those techniques under duress comes from repetition.
-Make sure that they are realistic in what they tell you.
-Ex: if you fight someone with a knife, you’re almost guaranteed to get cut.
-You should also be looking for conflict avoidance and resolution skills.
+Make sure that they are realistic in what they tell you, and that they are working on resolution and avoidance skills with you as well.

 Think about what your goals for martial arts are.
 You will get into better shape just by doing BJJ, and most likely your habits will change because you want to be at your optimal level for training.